esonia/Practice_Git/README.md

 This line is added from GUI before cloning to the local folder.
 Committing changes from GUI

 Adding Second line to see the commit to a new branch.
 Last time when i did the same, in UI , 3 branches shown - Active branch, Your branch and Main Branch.
 Lets see if its replicated

+Added 3rd line on the branch and is committing the changes to main branch.
+Till now the main had only 1 line.
+Lets see if it gets updted